yosra-harbaoui/Teaching-HEIGVD-RES-2017-Labo-DockerMusic/README.md

 ## Admin

 * Every student must deliver a complete solution.
-* You should fork and clone this repo.
-You should also configure an `upstream` repo, to be able to pull updates that we will publish in this original repo.
+* It is up to you if you want to fork this repo, or if you prefer to work in a private repo.
+However, you have to use exactly the same directory structure for the validation procedure to work.
 * There will not be a "full" lab grade for this long lab, but there will be one point to gain for the "salami" TE grade (i.e. it is one of the "challenges").
 Also, the skills that you will learn during this lab will be necessary for subsequent labs.
 * We expect that you will have more issues and questions than with other labs (because we have a left some questions open on purpose).
 Please ask your questions on telegram or in the forum, so that everyone in the class can benefit from the discussion.